 Verify Authentic Healthcare Experience

 Look for speakers who can discuss specific EHR integrations, not just theoretical possibilities.
 Have they navigated Epic's FHIR APIs?
 Do they understand the difference between CDS Hooks and SMART on FHIR?
-Can they explain why a 94% accuracy rate might be clinically useless if the false positive rate creates alert fatigue?
+Can they explain why a high accuracy rate might be clinically useless if the false positive rate creates alert fatigue?

 Assess Technical Credibility Without Losing Clinical Relevance